melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 different functions.
 One possible reason is that they have different gene activity.
-We can use the ATAC-seq data to quantify the gene activity and integrate the ATAC-seq data with the single-cell RNA-seq data to explain the difference.
+We can use the ATAC-seq data to quantify the gene activity and integrate the ATAC-seq data with the single-cell RNA-seq data to explain the differences.

-### QC for ATAC-seq data (have done and saved in the data set)
+### QC for ATAC-seq data (already performed and saved in the dataset)

-As the same as the RNA data, we have done the QC for the ATAC-seq data and given label "filtered".
-We just choose cells that are not be labelled 'filtered'.
+Similar to the RNA data, we have completed the QC for the ATAC-seq data and applied the label "filtered".
+We move forward by selecting only cells that are not labelled 'filtered'.

 ```r
 pbmc.atac <- subset(pbmc.atac, seurat_annotations != "filtered")